lakkatv/lakka-website/content/articles/2017/07/01/lakka-21-rc3-with-citra-core.md

 ## Installing or upgrading

-You can upgrade from Lakka 2.0 or 2.1 by droping the img.gz in the Update folder and rebooting.
+You can upgrade from Lakka 2.0 or 2.1 by dropping the img.gz into the Update folder and rebooting.

 Thank you all!